FazeCT/fazect.github.io/ascis2023-sanryu/index.md

 ## Challenge 1

 I consider this one to be the hardest.
-The binary is actually nanomites, where there are 2 parallel process communicating with each other.
+The binary is actually nanomites, where there are 2 parallel processes communicating with each other.
 I debugged each of them individually by patching the mutex check to debug the child process.

 In general, the parent process wants an input from us, then it is sent to the child process by the second value of the argv.
 The processes communicate with each other using functions like `WaitForDebugEvent`, `GetThreadContext`, ... and through registers, like how a nanomites related challenge should work.
 Each time the child process encounter an `int 3` call, the parent process continues, and the parent process - having finished its job, the `eip` is changed and the flow returns to the child process and so on.